Pheosics/roses_collection/Utilities/RCC/ReadMe.txt

+Note that any file that begins with templates_ will be read in and processed.

 Types of Templates:
 			ATTACK - All templates are able to add attacks, those attacks are stored here for easy reference BIOME - Gives the creatures the [BIOME:<biome>] creature tokens